Graylog2/graylog-plugin-integrations/README.md

 ```

 This sets the version numbers, creates a tag and pushes to GitHub.
 Travis CI will build the release artifacts and upload to GitHub automatically.

+## Palo Alto Networks Input (TCP)

+This input supports the ability for Graylog to receive `SYSTEM`, `THREAT` and `TRAFFIC` logs from both a Palo Alto device
+and the Palo Alto Panorama system.

+Both Palo Alto systems will send logs with a typical Syslog header followed by a comma-separated list of fields.
+The
+fields order might change between version of [PAN OS](https://www.paloaltonetworks.com/documentation/81/pan-os).

+This input ships with a field configuration that is compatible with [PAN OS 8.1](https://www.paloaltonetworks.com/documentation/81/pan-os).
+Other versions can easily be supported by customizing the `SYSTEM`, `THREAT` and `TRAFFIC`